henrikstengaard/hst-imager/src/Hst.Imager.ConsoleApp/readme.md

 Dynamic sized vhd file only allocates storage to store actual data.
 Unused or zero filled parts of vhd file are not allocated resulting in smaller image files compared to img image files.

-Creating a dynamic sized vhd image file from a 64GB CF-card using HstWB Installer Imager will only require free disk space on the specified destination path matching disk space used on source physical drive.
+Creating a dynamic sized vhd image file from a 64GB CF-card using Hst Imager will only require free disk space on the specified destination path matching disk space used on source physical drive.
+Zero filled (unused) sectors are skipped, when creating a vhd image.

+## Amiga support

+Hst Imager supports Amiga Rigid Disk Block (RDSK, partition table used by Amiga computers) and can initialize new Rigid Disk Block and modify existing Rigid Disk Block.

+Reading an Amiga hard drive to an image files is very useful with Amiga emulators to make changes much faster than real hardware and afterwards write the modified image file back to a hard drive.

-## Amiga emulators with vhd support
+### Amiga emulators with vhd support

 Following Amiga emulators support .vhd image files:
 - WinUAE 4.9.0: https://www.winuae.net/